 Day 4: Sierras de Andujar Natural Park.
 Stay near the park.

 Day 5: Sierras de Andujar Natural Park.
 In the middle of the day, we make a cultural visit to Cordoba.
-Night near the park.
+Continue to Jerez and Laguna de Medina.

 A touch of the classic Spain - The Magic of Andalucia